 Given the high ranking of mental health (including access) among community members and supporting data, this area was again chosen as a top priority.
-While many of the SDoH focus areas were discussed, leadership decided to focus on operationalizing an SDoH screener to dig deeper and better understand these root concerns.
+While many of the SDoH focus areas were discussed, leadership decided to focus more on the process and on operationalizing an SDoH screener to dig deeper and better understand these root concerns.

-As explained below, Nemours Children's convened two work groups to develop this CHNA Implementation Plan to address these top priority areas.
-The remaining issue areas (those not chosen to be addressed here) continue to be important to us, and we will work to improve these aspects of children's health through our patient care, research and population health management efforts.
-Our commitment - in communities we have physical presence and beyond - is to be an important leader in designing the future of caring for children.
-To create and sustain a future of systematic value, We are digging even deeper into work to improve health outcomes, advance quality of care, increase accessibility of care, address social determinants of health, enhance quality of life, and reduce health care costs.
+As explained below, Nemours convened two work groups to develop this CHNA Implementation Plan to address each of these top priority areas.
+The remaining issue areas (those not chosen to be addressed here) continue to be important to Nemours, and we will work to improve these aspects of children's health through our patient care, research and population health management efforts.
+Nemours' commitment - in communities where it has a physical presence and beyond - is to be an important leader in designing the future of caring for children.
+To create and sustain a future of systematic value, Nemours is digging even deeper into its work to improve health outcomes, advance quality of care, increase accessibility of care, address social determinants of health, enhance quality of life, and reduce health care costs.

-Conceptualized in 2017 and finalized in 2018, infrastructure has been solidified to support this move toward value-based care.
-The Value-Based Services Organization (VBSO) combines both new and existing competencies for the medical home, analytics, medical management, population health and clinically integrated networks.
-The VBSO is built on successful practices.
-This includes mastery of the medical home throughout our primary care network; the extensive data capabilities of our fully integrated electronic health record system; and more than a decade of promising practices in population health.
-These efforts are combined in a collaborative spirit with pediatric and adult providers, community health workers, school districts and other partners.
-The state of Delaware is a unique environment with increasing readiness to move more progressively toward value-based care.
-With 200,000 children, half of whom are covered by Medicare, Delaware is similar to U.S. states.
+Conceptualized in 2017 and finalized in 2018, infrastructure has been solidified by Nemours to support its move toward value-based care.
+The Nemours Value-Based Services Organization (VBSO) combines both new and existing competencies for the medical home, analytics, medical management, population health and clinically integrated networks.
+The VBSO is built on Nemours' successful practices.
+This includes mastery of the medical home throughout its primary care network; the extensive data capabilities of Nemours' fully integrated electronic health record system; and more than a decade of promising practices in population health.
+This is all combined with the collaborative spirit among pediatric and adult providers, community health workers, school districts and other partners.
+The state of Delaware is a unique environment with increasing readiness to move in more progressive ways toward value-based care.
+With 200,000 children, half of whom are covered by Medicare, Delaware is indicative of many U.S. states.
+Nemours will share its learnings - both pitfalls and best practices - as the shift to value becomes a reality.